Semantic Audio-Visual Navigation: Related work

 \section{Related work}

-\paragraph{Visual navigation.} To navigate autonomously, traditionally a robot builds a map with 3D reconstruction algorithms (i.e., SLAM) and then plans a path using the map~\cite{FuentesPacheco2012VisualSL}.
+\paragraph{Visual navigation.} To navigate autonomously, traditionally a robot builds a map via 3D reconstruction (i.e., SLAM) and then plans a path using the map~\cite{FuentesPacheco2012VisualSL}.
 Recent work instead learns navigation policies directly from egocentric observations~\cite{gupta2017cognitive,savinov2018semiparametric,mishkin2019benchmarking}.
-A popular task is PointGoal navigation, where the goal position is given to the agent by its relative displacement vector from the agent's position~\cite{gupta2017cognitive,mishkin2019benchmarking,habitat19iccv,wijmans_dd-ppo_2020}.
-Alternatively, in the ObjectGoal setting, the agent is given a semantic object label rather than the goal location, and is tasked with navigating to the nearest instance of that category (e.g., go to a table) ~\cite{zhu-iccv2017,batra_objectnav_2020,chaplot_object_2020}.
+A popular task is PointGoal navigation, where the goal position is given to the \KGcr{agent}~\cite{gupta2017cognitive,mishkin2019benchmarking,habitat19iccv,wijmans_dd-ppo_2020}.
+Alternatively, in the ObjectGoal setting, the agent is given an object label rather than the goal location, and \KGcr{must navigate} to the nearest instance of that category (e.g., go to a table) ~\cite{zhu-iccv2017,batra_objectnav_2020,chaplot_object_2020}.
 In contrast to both PointGoal and ObjectGoal, in the proposed setting the agent is not given specific goal information.
 Instead, it needs to react to an acoustic event to determine what kind of object is sounding and navigate to it.
 Furthermore, unlike ObjectGoal, the agent needs to navigate to the specific object instance that emitted the sound rather than any instance of that category.
-Our task represents real-world scenarios where dynamic objects draw the attention of an agent and call it to action (e.g., the sound of a heavy object falling somewhere upstairs).
+Our task represents real-world scenarios where dynamic objects draw the attention of an agent and call it to action (e.g., the sound of a heavy object falling upstairs).